yochaigal/cairn/resources/monsters/hooded-men.md

 12 HP, 9 STR, 12 DEX, 14 WIL, leystaff (d8)

 - The Watchers of the Wood; a cult that derive their power from leylines, rune stones, and the like.
-- **Critical Dmage**: Leech a part of the victim's soul (1d4 WIL damage).
+- **Critical Damage**: Leech a part of the victim's soul (1d4 WIL damage).
--  Carries two of the following Spellbooks: _Charm, Hypnotize, Push/Pull, Shield_.
+- Carries two of the following spellbooks: _Charm, Hypnotize, Push/Pull, Shield_.